 - The petitioner provides evidence of the mastery of a minimum of 75% of the learning outcomes of a particular course at an equivalent level of achievement as documented in a specified portfolio format.
-This evidence will include all required elements.
-For assistance with preparing the portfolio, the student can enroll in a planning course offered by the college. - An experienced instructor of the course in question analyzes the portfolio and verifies equivalency.
-The decision of the instructor is final. - A maximum of 25% of the total program credits may be awarded for experiential learning. - The list of courses which are eligible for Credit for Experiential Learning is available in the Registrar's Office.
+This evidence will include all required elements. - An experienced instructor of the course in question analyzes the portfolio and verifies equivalency.
+The decision of the instructor is final. - A maximum of 33% of the total program credits may be awarded for experiential learning.